 Skilla is an online content provider, offering thousands of video courses in software, creative, and business skill.
-When purchasing and syncing Skilla courses into your platform from Docebo’s Content Marketplace, you can directly upload them as courses, or you can store them in the Central Learning Object Repository (CLOR) as LTI learning objects to be pushed to your courses.
+When purchasing and syncing Skilla courses into your platform from Docebo’s Content Marketplace, you can directly upload them as courses, or you can store them in the Central Repository as LTI trining materials to be pushed to your courses.

 This article explains how to navigate Skilla within the context of Docebo and how to manage content from Skilla in your platform.